fifth-postulate/alloy/workshop/guide/src/time/challenge-fourteen.md

 }
 ```

-Instead of immediately declaring it as an initialization `fact`, we made
-`allThreadsAwake` a separate predicate.
-That way, we can avoid calling it in our
+We could have made the contents of `allThreadsAwake`, which initializes all
+threads to be awake, a global `fact`.
+If we did that, we would have had to put
+in additional effort to have our tests for `wait` and `notify` start go through
+a number of transitions in order to get interesting configurations of asleep and
+awake threads.

+Instead, we define `allThreadsAwake` as a separate initialization predicate
+that we only call if we run the model "for real".
+By explicitly keeping
-tests of `wait` and `notify`, and explore their behavior in a state of mixed
+thread states out of the tests for `wait` and `notify` their behavior
-sleeping and awake threads without having to do additional state manipulation.
+gets explored in all possible thread configurations without us having
+to do anything else.

 ```admonish tip title="Exercise"
 Implement the predicates above.
 They will involve a